AerialRobotics-IITK/ariitk_fpv_racing/ariitk_fpv_racing.wiki/Home.md

 Welcome to the ariitk_fpv_racing wiki!

 # Overview of Project
-The goal is to make a racing drone which goeas around a track autonomously detecting and passing through frames
+The goal is to make a racing drone which goes around a track autonomously, detecting and passing through frames.

 ---
 ## Dependencies